VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 }
 ```

-If you want to use the Redis as the preferred cache provider, use `options.UseRedisCacheProvider(Configuration["RedisConfiguration"])`.
+If you want to use the Redis as the preferred cache provider, please use the `CacheManager.Core` provider.

 Also here you can use the [CacheManager.Core](https://github.com/MichaCo/CacheManager), as a highly configurable cache manager too.
 To use its in-memory caching mechanism, add these entries to the `.csproj` file: